SwedbankPay/developer.swedbankpay.com/checkout-v3/get-started/display-payment-ui/seamless-view.md

 ## How Seamless View Looks

-The payment UI should appear in the iframe on your page, so the payer can select their preferred payment method and pay.
+After opening up the client script, the menu itself will load inside of an iframe in the container you provided us earlier.
+From here, the payer can select their preferred payment method and pay.

 {:.text-center}
 ![screenshot of the enterprise implementation seamless view payment menu][seamless-enterprise-menu]

-Once the payer has completed the purchase, you can perform a GET towards the `paymentOrders` resource to see the purchase state.
+Once the payer completes their purchase, you can then perform a GET towards the `paymentOrders` resource to check the purchase state.

 ## Monitoring The Script URL

 You must confirm that your site is not susceptible to attacks from scripts that could affect the merchant’s e-commerce system(s).

-### Events
+## Events

-When integrating Seamless View we strongly recommend that you implement the `onPaid` event, which will give you the best setup.
-Even with this implemented, you need to check the payment status towards our APIs, as the payer can make changes in the browser at any time.

-You can read more about the different
+When you integrate using the Seamless View implementation, you can override one or more of our Seamless View events.
+This ranges from changing what happens when the payer completes or cancels their payment, to when we resize the payment menu itself.
+While optional, this gives you more flexibility and control over the payment flow, during and after the payer completes and/or cancels their payment attempt.

+Events like `onPaid` allows you avoid redirecting to the `completeUrl` once the payer completes or cancels the payment.
+This allows you to check the payment, or just close the payment window and display a receipt on the same page.
+Other events like `onPaymentAttemptFailed` can allow you to keep tabs on the amount of failed attempts, for example if you want to show a warning or a message if the payer is unable to complete a payment after several tries.

-[Seamless View Events][seamless-view-events] available in the feature section.
+For the full list over the different events you can override, check out the [Seamless View Events][seamless-view-events] page, also available in the feature section.

-You are now ready to capture the funds.
-Follow the link below to read more about capture and the other options you have after the purchase.

 ## Seamless View Sequence Diagram